 Bridges are designed to fill isolated gaps in your smile.
 A fixed bridge is made up of a series of dental crowns.
 A typical bridge consists of two crowns (also called abutment teeth) that are capped over teeth on either side of the space left by the missing tooth.
 These two crowns hold another crown in the middle (also called pontic) that fills the empty space.
 When there is no tooth on one side of the space, the pontic is anchored by crowns on the other side.
 Sometimes, metal attachments are used instead of crowns.

-click here to reqeust an appointment at Brown Dental Associates.
+click here to request an appointment at Brown Family Dentistry Group.